serg987/qhttotxt/README.md

 qhttotxt is a small Java program that allows converting QIP internal history files (.qhf and .ahf) into human-readble .txt files.
 The program is able to combine messages from different files for one contact, choosing unique ones and putting them in accordance with the time of sending/receiving.
+In version 1.0a it is possible to get history from txt files with certain formats (see below), and combine and save contact lists from .cl and .cbd files.

 Also, there are minimal options for recovering corrupted messages and files.
 However, the author does not have a large number of files for testing, so it is likely that some corrupted files will contain missing messages.